Tony-Cheng/ACTRCE-Experiments/README.md

 3. Experiment name: transfer_learning

    The goal of this experiment is to transfer the knowledge that the agent learned from achieving undsirable state.
 The agent is first trained by two pessimistic teachers.
-Next, the same agent is trained on a different board with an optimistic teacher and a discouraging teacher.
+Next, the same agent is trained on the same board with an optimistic teacher and a discouraging teacher.
 This is compared to an agent that is trained by an optimistic teacher and a discouraging teacher.
+As shown by the graphs in the folder, pretraining the network using undesirable goals does improve the training speed.

 4. Experiment name: fixed_agent, not_fixed